aurelia/store/doc/article/en-US/aurelia-store-plugin.md

   </source-code>
 </code-listing>

-If you need more control and for instance want to override the default target property `state`, you can pass in a settings object instead of a function, where the sub-state `selector` matches above function and `target` specifies the new target holding the received state.
+If you need more control and for instance want to override the default target property `state`, you can pass a settings object instead of a function, where the sub-state `selector` matches above function and `target` specifies the new target holding the received state.

 <code-listing heading="Defining the selector and target">
   <source-code lang="TypeScript">